USA-RedDragon/jagex-launcher-linux-flatpak/README.md

 RuneLite screenshots should be saved to `$HOME/Pictures/RuneLite`.

 ## Custom Arguments for RuneLite/HDOS

+> [!WARNING]
+> You probably only want to use these if you're a developer or need to do something funky.
+> If you just want to use RuneLite/HDOS normally, just run the Flatpak with `flatpak run --user com.jagex.Launcher`

 You can pass custom arguments to RuneLite and HDOS by setting the `EXTRA_RUNELITE_ARGS`/`EXTRA_HDOS_ARGS` environment variables, respectively.
 For example, to run RuneLite with the `--configure` argument, you can use the following command, then launch the RuneLite client from the Jagex Launcher: